Campbell Collegiate

 Campbell Collegiate is a public high school located in the Whitmore Park area of south Regina, Saskatchewan, Canada.
-A part of Regina Public Schools, it has operated since 1963 and currently has the largest student population among high schools in Regina.
+A part of Regina Public Schools, it has been operated since 1963 and currently has the largest student population among high schools in Regina.

 Associate schools

-Campbell's associate schools include Connaught, Dr. A.E.
-Perry, Grant Road, Harbour Landing, Jack MacKenzie, Marion McVeety, Massey, W.S.
+Campbell's associate schools include, Dr. A.E.
+Perry, Grant Road, Harbour Landing, Jack MacKenzie, Marion McVeety, W.S.
 Hawrylak, Wascana Plains, Wilfred Hunt and Wilfrid Walker.

 Student Leadership Council (SLC)

 The Student Leadership Council (formerly the Student Representative Council) at Campbell Collegiate is responsible for student activities, including "Welcome Week" for Grade 9 students and pep rallies.
 The SLC Constitution is the rulebook which elaborates on the SLC's duties and responsibilities.
 It was ratified by the SLC and the student body in spring 2010.

 In previous years, the student council was known as the Student Activities Council (SAC).

 Athletics

-Campbell Collegiate hosts various athletic tournaments for high schools both from within the province and from out of the province as well as tournaments such as the Campbell Invitational Tournament (CIT) and the Campbell Invitational Volleyball Tournament (CIVT).
+Campbell Collegiate hosts various athletic tournaments for high schools both from within and out of the province.
+It also includes tournaments such as the Campbell Invitational Tournament (CIT) and the Campbell Invitational Volleyball Tournament (CIVT).

 Campbell Collegiate won the SHSAA Provincial Championship in football for the 1973, 1975, 1976, 1996, 2010 and 2017 seasons.
-They’ve also won the 5A boys provincial basketball championship in 1975, 1976, 1982, 1997, 2005, 2009 and 2017, and boys volleyball in 2008 and 2012.
+They’ve also won the 5A boys provincial basketball championship in 1975, 1976, 1982, 1997, 2005, 2009, and 2017, and boys volleyball in 2008 and 2012.

-The Campbell senior girls volleyball team was the SHSAA 5A Provincial Champion in 2013, 2015, 2018 and 2019 and the senior girls basketball team were 5A champions in 1978 and 2014.
+The Campbell senior girls volleyball team was the SHSAA 5A Provincial Champion in 2013, 2015, 2018 and 2019 and the senior girls basketball team was 5A champions in 1978 and 2014.